rhiaro/ldprints/readme.md

 3. ldprints retrieves my article, parses all the metadata it can find (which I helpfully included in RDFa or whatever), and also takes a full copy of the article and stores it, and adds it to its index.
 4. My article is now listed for people to discover.

+ldprints is an HTML page and a JavaScript app.

+* The HTML page points to the repository's Inbox, which can be any LDP container anywhere, or an otherwise LDN-compliant receiver. ([LDN implementations listed here](http://linkedresearch.org/ldn/tests/summary); use one of these or [write your own](https://rhiaro.co.uk/2017/07/diy-inbox)..).
+* The JavaScript app is an LDN Consumer.
+It finds the Inbox from the HTML page, and reads the notifications it finds in there.
+From the notification listing, it fetches the articles to be archived and looks for more RDF metadata there.

+### Notification and article contents

+ldprints currently understands which are an ActivityStreams 2.0 `Announce` where the `object` is the article to be archived.

+When fetching the source material, it looks for metadata in the current eprints format.

 ## TODO

 Move these to issues.